newatoms/beta/_private/pitches/stby.md

 ### Method

-We can show important steps in their research process
+We can show important steps in their research process.

 ### Outcome
 * Give insight in the organization